-The Scots-Irish traveled down the Shenandoah Valley from Pennsylvania establishing settlements along the way and continued to distribute themselves into North Carolina and on into South Carolina.
+The Scots-Irish traveled down the Shenandoah Valley from Pennsylvania establishing settlements along the way and continued to distribute themselves into North Carolina and into South Carolina.
 They were Presbyterians and along with farms and businesses, churches were organized.
 Bethel Church was organized in 1764 by William Richardson who was pastor of the Waxhaw Church.
 When it came time to select a site for the church building a committee was selected consisting of Andrew Flynn, Col. Samuel Watson, and Mr. Baird.
 The three met near a spring to consider their task.
 They realized they were standing at a spot roughly equidistant from each of their homes and at the center of the twenty square-mile area where the church members were distributed.
 On that site was constructed the first of what would number four successive church buildings.

 Bethel Church was able to call Hezekiah Balch for its first minster in 1770.
 Balch was born in Maryland and educated in Princeton College.
-He had served as a licentiate under the oversight of the Presbytery of New Castle, and then he was ordained by Hanover Presbytery in 1769.
+He had served as a licentiate under the oversight of the Presbytery of New Castle and was then ordained by Hanover Presbytery in 1769.
 In May 1770, Balch, Hugh McAden, Henry Patillo, James Creswell, Joseph Alexander, and Hezekiah James Balch (a first cousin of Hezekiah Balch) successfully petitioned the Synod of New York and Philadelphia to form Orange Presbytery from a portion of Hanover Presbytery.
 Hezekiah Balch continued at Bethel until 1776 when difficulties brought upon South Carolina by the American Revolution combined with his desire to minister in eastern Tennessee led to his decision to resign.
-A bonus of his six-year ministry at Bethel was courting and marrying Miss Hannah Lewis.
+A bonus of his six-year ministry was courting and marrying Miss Hannah Lewis.
 While in Tennessee, Balch was involved in controversy concerning his doctrinal views that were clearly influenced by the New England Theology, particularly the doctrines taught by Samuel Hopkins.
 Balch’s influence contributed to make eastern Tennessee a New School stronghold in later years.
-After a controversial life and ministry, Hezekiah Balch died in April of 1810.
+After a controversial life and ministry, he died in April 1810.

-During the period 1776-1782, Bethel Church was supplied occasionally by at least three preachers, one of whom was Licentiate Francis Cummins.
+During the period 1776-1782, Bethel Church was supplied occasionally by at least three preachers one of which was Licentiate Francis Cummins.
 He was born in Pennsylvania to Irish immigrant parents.
 His education began in Clio Academy in Iredell County, North Carolina, and then he attended a classical school named Liberty Hall that met in the former Queen’s Museum building in Charlotte.
 Dr. James Hall in Iredell County had trained several divinity students, so Cummins turned to him for theological instruction.
 Cummins went on to be the second pastor of Bethel, serving 1782-1789.
 When South Carolina Presbytery was set-off from Orange Presbytery in 1784, Pastor Cummins was one of its six original ministers.
 He resigned to move to Georgia and continued in local church ministry until his death in 1828.

 Bethel was supplied by a variety of ministers until 1811 when James S. Adams began his twenty-nine-year tenure supplying the pulpit.
 Though he was technically a supply minister, he is considered the third of Bethel’s pastors.
 He had been preaching for the Congregational Church in Dorchester, South Carolina, for six years and was a member of the Association of Congregational Ministers.
 Adams was a son of Bethel Church born about four miles northeast of the church property.
 He, as had Francis Cummins, studied theology with James Hall.
 R. A. Webb commented on the Lord’s Supper services at Bethel during Adams’ ministry that it “was not uncommon during this period, on sacramental occasions, for many families to leave their homes, come in their wagons…and remain until Monday….Three services were held each day….All was quiet and orderly.
 No extra means were used to create excitement.”
 Pastor Adams had a long and fruitful ministry in Bethel Church which ended in the early part of 1840 when he resigned because of declining health.
 Rev. James S. Adams died on August 18, 1845.
 “In the midst of his household, and seated in his chair, without a struggle, he ceased to breathe” (Webb).